open-source-tabletop/openfire/core-rules.md

 ### Skilled

-This unit may re-roll any skill rolss that do not roll a 1.
+This unit may re-roll any skill rolls that do not roll a 1.

 ### Skirmishers